 Still don't have a stimulus check?
 Here's how to track yours.

-While major banks in the U.S. started delivering $1,400 stimulus checks in March, the federal relief payments have yet to arrive at millions of households struggling to make ends meet amid the coronavirus-hobbled economy.
+While major banks in the U.S. started delivering $1,400 stimulus checks in March, the federal relief payments are still arriving at millions of households struggling to make ends meet amid the coronavirus-hobbled economy.

-The Internal Revenue Service has delivered more than 130 million payments valued at $335 billion, the agency said Thursday.
-But among those still waiting for payments are about 30 million Social Security recipients, who have reached out to CBS MoneyWatch with concerns about delays.
+The Internal Revenue Service has delivered more than 156 million payments valued at $372 billion, the agency said Wednesday.
+The latest round includes 25 million payments, with many of those directed toward millions of Social Security recipients, who have reached out to CBS MoneyWatch with concerns about delays.

-The delays prompted the House Ways and Means Committee to send letters to the IRS and Social Security Administration asking about the holdup for payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.
-Their prodding appears to have paid off.
+The holdups prompted the House Ways and Means Committee to send letters to the IRS and Social Security Administration asking about the payment delays to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.
+Their prodding of the federal bureaucracies appears to have paid off.

 The SSA, blaming a lack of funding from the American Rescue Plan for the delay, sent the payment data for the 30 million recipients to the IRS at the end of March.
-The IRS on Thursday said it will begin to issue the payments this weekend, and expects that most of the Social Security recipients who are missing payments will receive their checks via direct deposit on April 7.
+The IRS began to issue the payments this past weekend and expects that most of the Social Security recipients who are missing payments will receive their checks via direct deposit on April 7.

-However, people who receive benefits from Veterans Affairs may be in for a longer wait.
-On Thursday, the IRS said it was still examining payment data for those beneficiaries, and at this point expects to issue checks by mid-April.
-The agency added that it will provide more details soon.
+However, people who receive benefits from Veterans Affairs are in for a slightly longer wait.
+On Wednesday, the IRS said veterans who normally don't file their taxes and receive benefits from the VA should receive their checks on April 14.

 First recipients

 Among the first people to receive payments were those banking at some smaller institutions, like the startup bank Current.
-Some of those people received payments as early as March 12, or only one day after President Joe Biden signed the American Rescue Plan into law.
+Some of those people received payments almost a month ago, with some checks landing as early as March 12, or only one day after President Joe Biden signed the American Rescue Plan into law.
 That's because those banks used their own balance sheets to credit the money into customer accounts rather than waiting for the official fund settlement date of March 17, which was set by the IRS.

 Millions of customers at bigger banks like JPMorgan Chase and Wells Fargo received their payments on March 17 or later, depending on when the IRS set the payment date.
 But in some cases, people may experience longer delays in getting a stimulus check, including individuals who filed paper tax returns.
 That's because the IRS is basing the payments on a person's most recent tax returns, while the agency also remains backed up in processing paper forms due to the pandemic.